MicrocontrollersDev/Alternatives/docs/launcher/prism.md

 ### Step 1 - Installing Prism

 [Download Prism Launcher](https://prismlauncher.org/download).
 Download the correct version your system and begin the installation.
-For Linux users, install through your package manager (Flathub or distro).
+For Linux users, install through your package manager (Flathub or distro if available).

 For the Minimum and Maximum memory allocation, leave them at 512 MiB and 4096 MiB respectively, unless you only have 8GB of ram or less, in which case you may want to change the maximum to 2048 MiB.